Welcome to the Statewide Liaison Council website!

 FY 13-14 Annual Compensation Survey

-The August 1 Annual Compensation Survey Report and Director's Letter for FY 13-14 have been released.
+The August 1 Annual Compensation Survey Report and Director's Letter for FY 13-14.

 FY 2012-13 Compensation & Benefits Adjustments